 What is the typical midlife crisis age?

-While the midlife crisis age can vary, the typical period that people experience a midlife crisis is between 38-55.
+While the age of a midlife crisis age can vary, the typical period that people experience a midlife crisis is between 38-and 55.
 So that’s a pretty extensive age range if you think about it.
-I think I was about 53 when I started showing some minor symptoms of a midlife crisis.

 What can trigger a midlife crisis?